 Problem solved – just stay out for 90 days and you’re good to go again.

-Interestingly, the UK allows six months without a visa, so you can really go hang there for a while.
+The UK allows six months without a visa, so you can really go hang there for a while.
 And with Brexit finally complete, it’s no longer part of the EU at all.

 There are also several newer EU members that are working towards joining the Schengen Zone, but they haven’t been approved yet.
 These are the Balkan countries of Croatia (which I highly recommend as a digital nomad), Bulgaria, and Romania.
 Croatia will be in Schengen soon – probably 2023 – so that’s something to keep an eye on.

 You can also head to the non-EU Balkan countries like Montenegro, Serbia, and Bosnia, which are lovely and inexpensive.
 Albania is gorgeous, the friendliest place I’ve ever visited, and it offers Americans and others the option to stay for a full year without applying for a visa or residency.